robinhad/voice-recognition-ua/README.md

 # voice-recognition-ua
-This is a repository with aim to apply state of the art speech recognition technologies for Ukrainian language.
+This is a repository with aim to apply [DeepSpeech](https://github.com/mozilla/DeepSpeech "DeepSpeech") (state-of-the-art speech recognition model) on Ukrainian language.
+Due to small size of dataset (20 hours), don't expect production-grade performance.
+Contribute your voice to [Common Voice project](https://commonvoice.mozilla.org/uk "Common Voice") yourself, so we can improve model accuracy.
 You can see online demo here https://voice-recognition-ua.herokuapp.com/ (your voice is not stored).
 Source code is in this repository together with auto-deploy pipeline scripts.